 The catch limit for krill in subarea 48.1 was reached in 69 days in 2020 while it averaged at 130 days in the previous five years.

 The total allowable catch in the SW Atlantic sector is 5.6 million tonnes per year, there are an estimated 60 million tonnes of krill in this sector.
 This area is the site of current krill fishing in Antarctica, in the Scotia Sea, around the Antarctic Peninsula and across to South Georgia around the many islands of the Scotia Arc, though in the past krill has been fished from the other areas and of course may be done so again in the future.

 Krill was originally fished by trawl nets which had the great disadvantage of causing much damage to the krill themselves, the nets would catch about 10 tonnes each time they were set and could be set 10 times a day.
 More recently the rate of catch has increased very significantly by newer technology that also results in much less damage to the krill.
-An air bubble lift is combined with a trawl net which lifts the krill to the surface preventing them from being damaged in the net, these nets can remain submerged and actively fishing for weeks at a time.
-The krill arrive on deck relatively intact, previously there would have been much leakage of their bodily fluids and spoilage of the catch.
+An air bubble lift is combined with a trawl net which lifts the krill to the surface preventing them from being damaged in the net, these nets can remain submerged and actively fish for weeks at a time, the concentrated krill are vacuumed out of the water and arrive on deck relatively intact, previously there would have been much leakage of bodily fluids and spoilage of the catch.

 There were issues that fur seals were being captured in krill nets and killed, CCAMLR made it a requirement that such nets are fitted with exclusion devices that allow the seals to escape pushing them away from the direction the krill take.
 There have been no reports of fur seals caught in nets since these devices were fitted.